James Irwin Jr

 Probate order book 5 pages 325-327 dated fifth day of November term 1871 Friday 10.
 John H Faroute Administrator of James Irwin deceased or James (Ervin) vs. John Irwin, Abigal Woods, Alexander Irwin, Timothy Woods, Moses Irwin, William Irwin, Julia A Rhinehart, Jacob Rhinehart, Robert Irwin, the unknown heirs of Andrew J Irwin decd, of George Irwin deceased, Nancy Irwin, Susan Irwin, Mary Irwin, the unknown heirs of Emiline Irwin decd, the unknown heirs of Nancy Irwin deceased, Decamp Shellabarger, Samuel Jones, and the unknown heirs of Mary A Irwin decd.
 To summarize: James' land was sold to pay his debts. - witness James Murphey & Wm Weir.

-Note*18 September 1871 He and Nancy Ann Harrell In newspaper: "Notice to Heirs of Petition to sell real estate".
-John H Faurot as "administrator of the estate of James Irwin deceased has filed his petition to sell the real estate of the decedant, his personal being insufficient to pay his debts; and that said petition will be heard at the next term of the Court of Common Pleas of said county" on 18 September 1871 at Franklin Co., Indiana.
+Note*18 September 1871 Note(s): on 18 September 1871 at Franklin Co., Indiana, In newspaper: "Notice to Heirs of Petition to sell real estate".
+John H Faurot as "administrator of the estate of James Irwin deceased has filed his petition to sell the real estate of the decedant, his personal being insufficient to pay his debts; and that said petition will be heard at the next term of the Court of Common Pleas of said county."

 Negative* Naturalizations, B-Z, 1820-1840 FHL US/CAN Film 1305293 Item 1 NEGATIVE, no Ervins or Irwins of any spelling